IgorBerman/sublime-avro/README.md

 # sublime-avro
 Reads Apache Avro files in Sublime Text.
 The records are shown in JSON format, one JSON object per line.
 Avro files are opened in read-only mode.
+Tested with Sublime 3.

 # Based on https://github.com/yuj/sublime-parquet